Blond Bombshell Abby Dowse Flaunts Her Curves In Cleavage-Baring High-Cut Bodysuit

 Abby Dowse has spent the better part of summer showing off her fabulous figure along with her incredible tan on Instagram.
 On Friday, she put both on display in a mint green bodysuit in her latest update.

 In the post, Abby stood inside near a window.
-Her bodysuit consisted of a sheer lace design that featured a plunging neckline that accentuated her voluptuous chest.
+Her bodysuit boasted a sheer lace design that featured a plunging neckline that accentuated her voluptuous chest.
 A small bow at the center of the neckline added a feminine touch to the sexy vibe.
 The high-cut legs on the lacy number drew attention to Abby’s smooth abs and her toned thighs.
 The light green color highlighted the beauty’s bronze skin, and light streaming in from the outside made Abby’s smooth skin glow.

 Abby wore a full face of makeup with a pink gloss on her lips.
 Her long hair was straightened and tossed behind her shoulders.
-Abby added a bit of bling to the look with dainty pendant necklaces, a bracelet and large hoop earrings.
-The stunner gave the camera sultry look as she stuck a pose for the camera.
+Abby added a bit of bling to the look with dainty pendant necklaces, a bracelet, and large hoop earrings.
+The stunner gave a sultry look as she stuck a pose for the camera.

 Abby’s followers raved over how hot she looked in the bodysuit.